-Wouldn’t it be great if there was a clear cut, copy, and paste email template for cold emails that just works for landing new freelance clients?
-Unfortunately, this is not the case, and cold emailing does take a fair amount of time and effort… at least at first. 😉
+Wouldn’t it be great if there was a clear-cut, copy-and-paste email template for cold emails that just works for landing new freelance design jobs?
+Unfortunately, this is not the case, and cold emailing does take a fair amount of time and effort… at least at first.

 But first, Let’s start with the basics.

 A cold email is when you contact someone you do not know with a specific mission or purpose in mind.
 It’s important to note that cold emails are not just limited to sales (although, in our case, it is); you have probably experienced cold emailing in your everyday life.